Is the Gender Pay Gap Real? Is the Gender Earnings Gap Real?

-The gender pay gap is real.
-Even after all reasonable differences are factored out, an explained pay gap between men and women exists across the board.
-This is true in all countries including the U.S., but the exact gap differs by how it is measured and which country we are discussing.
+The gender pay gap is real, and so is the gender earnings gap.
+Even after all reasonable differences are factored out, an unexplained pay gap between men and women exists across the board.

-Any reliable data on wages crunched in any way, will show that there is a pay gap in the United States and the World although it takes some fancy number crunching to get the famed 22% pay gap; as explained below.
+Any reliable data on wages crunched in any way, will show that there is a pay gap (not just an earnings gap) in the United States and the World.

 Is the Gender Pay Gap Real?
 This video does an excellent job of explaining the subjected from a centered standpoint.